-The Human Resources Department has been designated as the Administrator by the Commissioners Court of Bastrop County to administer the County's SLP program.
-Exceptions to donation and withdrawal procedures in cases of catastrophic situations or extreme need may be made at the discretion of the Commissioners Court.
+- a.
+Administration The Human Resources Department has been designated as the Administrator by the Commissioners Court of Bastrop County to administer the County's SLP program.
+Exceptions to donation and withdrawal procedures in cases of catastrophic situations or extreme need may be made at the discretion of the Commissioner's Court. - b.
+Membership/Contributions to Sick Leave Pool An employee becomes a member after contributing to the county sick leave pool by submitting a Sick Leave Pool Member Activity Request to the SLP Administrator for approval.
+Only approved request forms will be accepted.